hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 ## Conclusion

 There are numerous ways to get started with end-to-end ML model training with HPE.
-You can find the [full example on GitHub here](https://github.com/interactivetech/e2e_blogposts/tree/main/ngc_blog); to get started with Determined AI’s open source model training platform, visit the [Documentation](https://docs.determined.ai/latest/) page.
+You can find the [full example on GitHub here](https://github.com/interactivetech/e2e_blogposts/tree/main/ngc_blog) To get started with Determined AI’s open source model training platform, visit the [Documentation](https://docs.determined.ai/latest/) page.

 If you’re ready to begin your ML journey with HPE, we’re excited to help you get started!
 [HPE Machine Learning Development Environment](https://www.hpe.com/us/en/solutions/artificial-intelligence/machine-learning-development-environment.html) comes with premium HPE support, which you can read more about [here](https://www.hpe.com/us/en/solutions/artificial-intelligence/machine-learning-development-environment.html).